IRGeekSauce/COVID-Calculator/README.md

 # COVID-Calculator
-Script using covid19 API to show total deaths and percentages
+CLI script using covid19 API to show total deaths and percentages

+To execute:
+`php calculate_covid.php`